 The Company has established and maintains defined benefit pension plans for its employees.
-The plans provide benefits based on age, length of service and best average earnings.
-Employee contribution rates vary by position and by plan.
-The Company is the administrator and sponsoring employer for the funded registered pension plan.
-In addition, the Company maintains a Supplemental Retirement Plan (the Supplemental Plan) that is not funded.
-The Company's net obligation is calculated separately for each pension plan by estimating the amount of future benefit that employees have earned in return for their service in the current and prior periods; that benefit is discounted to determine its present value.

-(i) The NAV CANADA Pension Plan (the Plan) was established on November 1, 1996 to provide pension benefits to the employees of the Company.
+- (i) The NAV CANADA Pension Plan (the Plan) was established on November 1, 1996 to provide pension benefits to the employees of the Company.
 The Plan was established pursuant to an agreement with the Federal Government to provide continuity of pension and other benefits to the employees who transferred to the Company from the public service.

-The Plan is a defined benefit plan covering substantially all salaried employees of the Company.
-The Plan is registered under the federal Pension Benefits Standards Act, 1985 (PBSA).
-Effective January 1, 2009, the Plan consists of two parts: Part A is the contributory part that provides benefits under the original plan, and Part B is the non-contributory part provided to (a) all new management hires on a mandatory basis after January 1, 2009 and (b) effective in 2014, to new hires represented by unions.
+The Plan covers substantially all employees of the Company.
+The Plan is registered under the federal Pension Benefits Standards Act, 1985 (PBSA) and. consists of three parts, all being defined benefit designs: - Part A is a contributory component that provides benefits under the original plan, with employee contribution rates varying by position at predetermined rates; - Part B is a non-contributory component that provides benefits in respect of all service for (a) all new management hires on a mandatory basis after January 1, 2009 and (b) effective in 2014, to new hires represented by unions.
+In addition, effective April 1, 2022, all future pensionable service for management and executive employees is recognized under Part B; and - Part C is a non-contributory component that provides benefits to those formerly participating in the NAV CANADA Executive Pension Plan.
+Effective January 1, 2021, the Executive Pension Plan was merged into the Plan.

-On February 23, 2022, the Company received approval from the Office of the Superintendent of Financial Institutions Canada (OSFI) to proceed with the merger of the NAV CANADA Executive Pension Plan (the Executive Plan) into the Plan, effective January 1, 2021.
-The Executive Plan assets of \$9, which were being held separately prior to approval, were transferred in May 2022, becoming Part C of the Plan.
-Given the relative sizes of the two plans, the merger had minimal impact on the Plan and no impact on the Company's aggregate obligations.
+NAV CANADA

+As at and for the years ended August 31, 2023 and 2022 (millions of Canadian dollars)

+14. Employee benefits (continued)